opensearch-project/documentation-website/_opensearch/install/tar.md

 1. **Download and Unpack OpenSearch**
 1. **Configure Important System Settings**
    - These settings are applied to the host before modifying any OpenSearch files.
-1. **Test OpenSearch**
+1. **(Optional) Test OpenSearch**
-   - Confirm that OpenSearch is able to run before you apply any custom configuration.
+   - Confirm that OpenSearch is able to run before you apply any custom configurations.
    - This can be done without any security (no password, no certificates) or with a demo configuration that can be applied by a packaged script.
 1. **Configure OpenSearch for Your Environment**
    -  Apply basic settings to OpenSearch and start using it in your environment.

-The tarball is a self-contained directory with everything you need to run OpenSearch, including an integrated Java Development Kit (JDK).
-The tarball is a good option for testing and development.
+The tarball is a self-contained directory with everything needed to run OpenSearch, including an integrated Java Development Kit (JDK).

-After downloading and unpacking the archive, OpenSearch is ready to configure and use.
-Experienced OpenSearch users may have predefined configurations that they will apply to their host after downloading the tarball.
-A quickstart guide with basic recommended settings is included below for new users.

 This installation method is compatible with most Linux distributions including, but not limited to, CentOS 7, Amazon Linux 2, and Ubuntu 18.04.
 If you have your own Java installation and set the environment variable `JAVA_HOME` in the terminal, macOS works as well.

 This document assumes that you are comfortable working from the Linux command line interface.
 You should understand how to input commands, navigate between directories, and edit text files.
-Some example commands reference the `vi` text editor, but that is strictly for demonstration purposes and is not meant to endorse `vi`.
+Some example commands reference the `vi` text editor, but you may use any text editor available.
 {:.note}

 ## Download and Unpack OpenSearch